 Studies on the DNA of Aussie toads show that their ancestors came from French Guyana, in South America.
 These were taken to Puerto Rico, then 150 toads from that island were taken to Hawai’i in 1932 – and finally, 101 Hawaiian toads were brought to Australia in 1935.
 That was the beginning of the Australian invasion.

-In the 1930’s, cane-growers in Queensland were very concerned about crop damage due to beetles – especially the frenchi beetle and the greyback beetle.
+In the 1930’s, sugar-cane-growers in Queensland were concerned about crop damage due to beetles – especially the frenchi beetle and the greyback beetle.
 So the Queensland Department of Agriculture looked into possible solutions.
-The chemicals available to kill insects at that time were very nasty – even DDT was yet to be invented – so “less destructive” approaches were examined.
-Based on reports of cane toad introduction helping to increase yields in Hawaiian sugar cane crops by eating beetles, Reginald Mungomery organized the import of toads.
+The chemicals available to kill insects at that time were very nasty, so “less destructive” approaches were examined.
+Based on reports of cane toads increasing yields in Hawai'ian sugar cane crops by eating beetles, Reginald Mungomery organized the import of toads.

 hindsight, bringing in toads was a REALLY bad idea!
 But we think that’s

 a bit tough – if they were indeed looking for a more ecologically

 sustainable solution to beetle damage than harmful chemicals, all we can say is that they tried to do the right thing, but got it awfully

 One of the benefits of studying cane toads is that the general public really care about them, and so people watch out for the advancing toad invasion front.
 As a result, we have really detailed information – from postal surveys and so forth – to show exactly how fast the toads have spread through Australia, and where they have gone.